Last updated on May 6th, 2022 at 05:19 am

 Troy Lee Designs is a top mountain bike gears brand that designs some of the most stylish and durable mountain bike helmets.
 One of their best-selling helmets is the Troy Lee Designs A2 MIPS.

-This is designed for light and aggressive trail riding, which makes it easy for riders to go uphills and ride downhills as fast as they can without compromising safety.
+This is designed for light and aggressive trail rides, which makes it easy for riders to go uphills and ride downhills as fast as they can without compromising safety.
 It features an excellent venting system that promotes airflow around your head.

 It also has the popular MIPS technology which absorbs impact by rotating the inner lining when you crash.
 Unlike the A1, the A2 has 16% more coverage on the frontal area and 25% more airflow.